Little-Flower-171/C-2018/10/student.md

 today.m = 14;                //invalid date
 ```

-As long as we expose the implementation details to the user, someone (intentionally or accidently) messes things up -- they create invalid dates.
+As long as we expose the implementation details to the user, someone (intentionally or accidentally) messes things up -- they create invalid dates.
 Such invalid objects become time-bombs -- they lead to runtime errors or logic errors.
 Therefore, the implementation details of `Date` should be inaccessible by the user, except via public functions.
 We improve the class:

 ```C++
 //simple Date class (with control over access)